scorpiocavalier/m2-3-js--thedom/workshop/exercise-1/README.md

 In a fit of inefficiency, you decide to **not** have a `.css` file, but still need the page to look good.

 1. Duplicate `📂 exercise-1-2` folder and name it `📂 exercise-1-3`
-2. In `exercise.html` remove all of the classes!
+2. In `exercise.html` remove all of the the link to the CSS file!
 Do it!
 3. Open the `styles.css` file.
 Look at all of that CSS...
 4. You need to add all of that CSS from the `scripts.js`.